Last updated

 Things to remember:

 Run strings on the binary.
 Read all of it, don't just read the bottom of the output - read the top.
-Look for programs that the binary calls like
+Look for programs that the binary calls like curl

 .
-If you spot one then if it doesn't have its full path you can exploit it by modifying the path variable and creating a file with/bin/bash.
+If you spot one then if it doesn't have its full path you can exploit it by modifying the path variable and creating a file with /bin/bash.

 See box symofonos:1.